cakirmert/party-sim/README.md

 Fixed-step logic avoids frame-rate dependence.

-Movement is egocentric: agents decide one step at a time, react to nearby crowds, remember their last few tiles, and run small local searches when stuck so they can snake out of rooms without relying on a shared global path.
+Movement is egocentric: agents self-assign coarse waypoints (e.g., nearest dorm door, corridor span, target room), decide one step at a time, react to nearby crowds, remember their last few tiles, and run small local searches when stuck so they can snake out of rooms without relying on a shared global path.

 Arrays are re-used in hot loops where sensible.